-Of the hundreds of day-use parks in the Oregon state park system, around two dozen charge a day-use parking fee.
+Of the hundreds of day-use parks in the Oregon state park system, 26 parks charge a day-use parking fee.

 Buy a 12- or 24-month parking permit